Skip to main content

 Now that you’ve created your Ditto project and connected it with your Figma file, it’s time to get some text in there for your team to collaborate on!

-Import text from your Figma file
+Create text items directly from your Figma mockups

 1. Select a text layer in Figma